 Table 16.
-CNIB cardholders ride free program strengths, issues, a nd opportunities.
+CNIB cardholders ride free program strengths, issues, and opportunities.

-Strengths Issues Opportunities Program Currently, the Transition the CNIB Pass eligibility pass is the user's program onto the OnYourWay requirements CNIB card that fare card.
-Introduce a registration form are clearly must be verified and a requirement for passes defined. by operators. to be renewed every 5 years.
+Strengths engths Issues Opportunities

+Program eligibility requirements are clearly defined.
+Currently, the pass is the user's CNIB card that must be verified by operators.
+Transition the CNIB Pass program onto the OnYourWay fare card.
+Introduce a registration form and a requirement for passes

+to be renewed every 5 years.